SharePoint/sp-dev-docs/docs/general-development/how-to-brand-snippets-by-using-css-in-sharepoint.md

-﻿---
+---
-title: How to Brand snippets by using CSS in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: d18d07b6-1a6b-4589-a65c-932b67cef595
+title: Brand snippets by using CSS in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: d18d07b6-1a6b-4589-a65c-932b67cef595
 ---

-# How to: Brand snippets by using CSS in SharePoint
+# Brand snippets by using CSS in SharePoint

 To style a snippet, you override the default styles with custom CSS.
 You can use CSS IDs and element selectors to override all the default styles applied to elements, or you can use an HTML editor or a tool such as the F12 developer tools in Internet Explorer to identify and override specific default styles.

 ## Introduction to styling snippets with CSS
 <a name="Introduction"> </a>